SnipersGaulois/SpeciesBot/README.md

 Hey!
 Forget Quantum Computers, Graphene Radiators, Lucid Dream Hats… Where are we going to drive in the Bulletproof EVs?
 Cruise through square fields and rivers with leached chemicals, to an eerie dark douglas forest that is harvested for cardboard?
 Now is the time for garden robots which will make xenocides and supermarkets obsolete.

-Project Phase 1:
+Project Phase 1, a graffiti robot:
 ![graffiti wall art bot banner NOtext](https://github.com/SnipersGaulois/SpeciesBot/assets/167179651/7dc3da8c-9fb0-4087-b458-c278e62925e3)

-Project Phase 2:
+Project Phase 2, UGV based agrobot:
 ![big small robot size comparison final ](https://github.com/SnipersGaulois/SpeciesBot/assets/167179651/ea037a5f-f1af-458a-8515-54bcc3b48ea7)

 Ultrasound position from quadcopter research: